-The Summer At SLU initiative seeks to build community awareness of activities occurring on campus between May and August as well as increase the number of visitors, revenue generated, level of community engagement and finally, the number of prospective students in years to come.
+As part of the office of summer studies branding, the Summer At SLU initiative seeks to build community awareness of activities occurring on campus between May and August while increasing the number of visitors, the revenue generated and the University’s level of community engagement – ultimately leading to more prospective SLU students in years to come.

-Campus was also filled with undergraduate and graduate students throughout the summer.
-Students could be found in class at the John Cook School of Business, lunching at Fresh Gatherings or studying outside the new Global Citizenship Center.
-Notably, the School for Professional Studies saw increases in their summer enrollment including a 142 percent increase in day school students over last year.
-Likewise, the one-year MBA program, which begins with the summer semester, welcomed a larger class.
+Campus was also filled with undergraduate and graduate students.
+Students could be found in class at the John Cook School of Business, eating lunch at the Fresh Gatherings Café or studying outside the Global Citizenship Center.
+Notably, the Doisy College of Health Sciences and the English as a Second Language program saw increases in their summer enrollment over last year.

-With all the excitement, activity and learning that occurred on campus this summer, weekly recap videos and photo albums can be found on the Summer At SLU Facebook page.
-Additionally, check back in October for a new and improved interactive Summer At SLU website, summer.slu.edu.
+You can relive all the excitement, activity and learning that occurred on campus this summer by checking out the weekly recap videos and photo albums on the Summer At SLU Facebook page.
+Additionally, Summer At SLU programming for next year will be announced beginning January 2016 on summer.slu.edu.

 If you or your department have an idea for a summer program and/or are interested in developing one, please contact email@example.com.
-There are numerous opportunities for growth and Summer At SLU looks forward to working with you to spotlight your programs, engage the community and build the foundation for future Billikens to have their best summer yet in 2014!
+There are numerous opportunities for growth and the office of summer studies looks forward to working with you to spotlight your programs, engage the community and build the foundation for future Billikens to have their best summer yet in 2016!